arnav224/render-3D-graphical-scene-Academic-Project-2019/README.md

 # project_2019

-Academic Mini-Project in Software Engineering.
+Academic Mini-Project, Introduction to Software Engineering.

 designing and modeling a virtual 3-dimensional graphical scene, with all the physics involved (light source, rays, reflections,